Seaweed Soap Recipe with Skin-Nourishing Sea Kelp

 Seaweed Soap Recipe Ingredients

 Clay also speeds up trace, so I use just a little to help even the color of this recipe.
 I did make a batch with double the amount of seaweed and clay and didn’t notice it tracing any quicker.
-Both are fast though, so please don’t use an immersion blender.
-Clay is also great for oily skin, as are the essential oils used.
+Both are fast, though, so please don’t use an immersion blender.
+Clay is also great for oily skin, as are the essential oils in this soap recipe.
 I share a lot more information on different types of clays (and colors!) in my piece on how to naturally color soap with clay.

 Although optional, the lavender, tea tree, and rosemary essential oils work to balance skin issues.
 They give this seaweed soap recipe a gorgeous scent that even masks the scent of seaweed.
 Not completely, but enough that it’s not overpowering.

 Lavender essential oil has a beautiful floral scent that blends well with rosemary and tea tree.
 It also has healing and soothing properties, which is why I use it in skin salves and lavender balm.
 We use rosemary and tea tree essential oils in soap recipes for their anti-bacterial, anti-fungal, and stimulating properties.
 While rosemary is wonderful for mental fatigue, tea tree helps to heal acne and other skin complaints.
 The scents of both are also an excellent therapy against migraines and tension, as is lavender.